FREQUENTLY ASKED QUESTIONS

 Before you sell all of your belongings and move to Thailand, come for a two-week holiday and relax.
 Visit Thailand once or twice and think about how you would go about living in the the country.
 Then come back and give living in Thailand a try for six to twelve months.
 Then make your decision.
 Living in Thailand for the long term is different from vacationing.

 2. Where is the best place to live in Thailand?

-How do I know?
-Seriously, you don't expect much from me, do you?
-Some people like Pattaya, I don't.
-Some people like Chiang Mai, , others like Hua Hin.
-Personally, I prefer the more southern cities; Krabi, Hua Hin, Surat Thani and Nakorn Si Thammarat.
+Some will like Pattaya, I don't.
+Some like Chiang Mai, others like Hua Hin.
+Personally, I prefer the cities to the south; Krabi, Hua Hin, Surat Thani and Nakorn Si Thammarat.
 Notice I left out Phuket.
 Just like Pattaya, I view Phuket as a tourist trap and it's not for me.

-So what's answer to your question?
+So what's the answer to your question?
 Wherever you feel most comfortable.
-This is why it's a good idea to travel around the country during your 6-month to 1-year trial.
+This is why it's a good idea to travel around the country during your trial stay.
 Go wherever interests you and stay for a few weeks or so, gauging whether or not you can live there.

 3. What is the best thing about living in Thailand?